LivZGit/Applied-AI-ML-Capstone/Part-1/README.md

 ## Task 9 – Additional Analysis

-### 9a
+### 9a – Mean vs Median Comparison

-Compared mean and median for the two most skewed columns before imputation.
+Compared the mean and median for the two most skewed columns before imputation.

 Median was selected because it is more robust to skewed data.

-### 9b
+### 9b – Spearman Correlation

-Calculated Spearman correlation matrix.
+- Calculated the Spearman correlation matrix.

-Compared Pearson and Spearman correlations.
+- Compared Pearson and Spearman correlations.

-Identified the three feature pairs with the largest differences.
+- Identified the three feature pairs with the largest differences.

-Pearson correlation will be used as the primary guide for feature selection in Part 2.
+- Pearson correlation will be used as the primary guide for feature selection in Part 2.

-### 9c
+### 9c – Grouped Aggregation

-Performed grouped aggregation using Company and Price.
+Performed grouped aggregation using **Company** and **Price**.

 Calculated: